Admission to graduate study is a two-step evaluation process.

 Minimum University Requirements

-A conferred baccalaureate (or equivalent) or advanced degree from a regionally accredited college or university by the expected date of entry into the graduate program.
-The Graduate School requires a minimum cumulative GPA of 3.0 (2.5 for non-degree seeking students) for the last 60 semester hours in the previous undergraduate or graduate program.
+A conferred baccalaureate (or equivalent) from a regionally accredited college or university by the expected date of entry into the graduate program.
+The Graduate School requires a minimum cumulative GPA of 3.0 on a 4.0 GPA scale or in the last 60 credit hours in the previous undergraduate or graduate coursework.
+All applicants must submit transcripts from all post-secondary colleges or universities.
 A curriculum vitae (CV) or resume with a complete and accurate chronological outline of all previous college-level education is required.
-Applicants may upload it in SLATE.
+Applicants may upload application materials to the Slate Application Portal.